Back to School First Day Activities

 As far as a non-verbal signal, we like to raise our hand straight in the air.
 When students see this, they are to raise their hands as well, and stop talking.
 We practice this just like the verbal signal.
 A fun way to turn this into a game is to get out a stopwatch and time them to see how long it takes for the whole class to have their hands raised and quiet.
 Our class record is 4 seconds.
 See if your class can beat our record!

 Respect is of paramount importance in our classrooms.
 We start the year off with a hands-on activity that is a sure-fire way to show your students that everyone is valued in the classroom.
 This excellent lesson that we have used is a visual reminder of what it is like if hurtful words are spoken.
 Students will compare the difficulty of putting toothpaste back into a tube of toothpaste to trying to fix hurtful words said to someone.
 Included is a detailed 2-page lesson plan for the teacher including: goals, materials needed, steps to follow, and three pictures for examples.
 You can find this resource by clicking here.

 If you want to have a smooth start to the school year, you will want to establish classroom routines and procedures.
 From morning routines to dismissal, clear expectations are essential.
 We have created a resource that includes procedures for:

 - Lining Up

 - Guided Reading

 - Substitute Teacher (yes, students need to have guidelines here for sure!)

 Included with each procedure is a teacher idea page with purpose, teaching ideas, modeling and role playing that you can do with your class.
-Also included is a kid friendly poster that you could use with your students and possibly post for students to see on a daily basis.
+Also included is a kid friendly poster that you could use with your students.
 You can find the resource by clicking here.